 What can we do to get rid of it?

-Well, many cases of dandruff can be treated just by shampooing every day with a gentle anti-fungal shampoo, this will reduce oiliness and keep dead skin cells from building up.
+Well, many cases of dandruff can be treated just by shampooing every day with a gentle anti-fungal shampoo.
+This will reduce oiliness and keep dead skin cells from building up.
 Look for shampoo containing one of the following ingredients pyrithione zinc, salicylic acid, selenium Sulphide.
-But remember not everything works for every person, so you may need to experiment until you find the one that works for You and if the problem persists, please visit your doctor.
+But remember not everything works for every person.
+So you may need to experiment until you find the one that works for You.
+If the problem persists, please visit your doctor.

 Did you know you can get dandruff on your face and body too?
 Dandruff is not just limited to your Head but can grow on other areas of your body including the eyebrows, eyelids, ears, crease of the nose back of the neck, armpits, groin and belly button.